KariannNor/timesheet-rk/README.md

-# Timesheet Tracker - Røde Kors Forvaltningsavtale
+# Timesheet Tracker

-A React TypeScript application for tracking consultant hours and costs for the Røde Kors management agreement with Point Taken.
+A React TypeScript application for tracking consultant hours and costs for prosjects.

 ## Features